-This RFP is for a three-year period, beginning in FY2020, 7/1/2019 through 6/30/2020.
-At the discretion of the Department, a project funded under this RFP may be considered for continued funding in subsequent program year (s).
+This RFP is for the remaining two years, beginning in FY2021, 11/1/2020 through 6/30/2021, of an initial three-year duration.
+At the discretion of the Department, a project funded under this RFP may be considered for continued funding in subsequent program year(s).
 The annual decision to continue funding for the subsequent year(s) of the three-year grant cycle is based on the following general conditions: